BraWl: Simulating the thermodynamics and phase stability of multicomponent alloys using conventional and enhanced sampling techniques: Physical Quantities of Interest

-The isochoric (fixed volume) heat capacity at a given temperature, $C_V(T)$, is a useful quantity for identifying phase transitions, as a plot of the simulation heat capacity as a function of temperature is expected to show a local peak at the temperature at which the transition occurs.
-Within \texttt{BraWl}, the heat capacity is calculated via
+The isochoric (fixed volume) specific heat at a given temperature, $C_V(T)$, is a useful quantity for identifying phase transitions, as a plot of the simulation specific heat as a function of temperature is expected to show a local peak at the temperature at which the transition occurs.
+Within \texttt{BraWl}, the specific heat is calculated via

 where $k_B$ is the usual Boltzmann constant, $E$ is the simulation energy, and $\langle \cdot \rangle$ denote thermodynamic averages obtained using the relevant sampling algorithm.